python/mypy/docs/source/generics.rst

    a, b = SuperFriend.make_pair()

-This is more compact than using explicit type variables.
+This is more compact than using explicit type parameters.
 Also, you can use ``Self`` in attribute annotations in addition to methods.

 .. note::